Lynri-Watts/Neuron-Cpp/README.md

 You must enter a single integer N, which represents the number of data groups, on the first line of the file.

 Following that, exactly 2N lines should be added to the file.
-The amount of real numbers on each line should be exactly equal to the breadth of the neural network, which is 25 by default.
+The amount of real numbers on each line should be exactly equal to the width of the neural network, which is 25 by default.
 The first line in each pair of lines represents the input, while the second line indicates the desired result.
-The entire output should range from 0 to 1.
+Numbers in the output should range from 0 to 1.

 Here is one instance.